ErpNetDocs/tech/modules/crm/sales/customers/external-access.md

 ## Grant access

-To give permissions to a user, you need to insert a new entry into the table and fill out the respective fields.
+To give external access to a user, you need to insert a new entry into the table and fill out the respective fields.

 ![pictures](pictures/grant_new_access.png)